Tom’s Dietary History And Experimentation

-- Weight: my weight dropped in the first couple weeks from 153 to 147, but since then it’s slowly built back up to 162.
+- Weight: my weight dropped in the first couple of weeks from 153 to 147, but since then, it’s slowly built back up to 162.
 Most is muscle weight, not fat – my waist, etc., hasn’t really changed.

 - Joints: I’ve had some chronic problems with neck/shoulder pains since my 40’s, but those really disappeared almost immediately after I started keto.
 I’ve had occasional twinges in knees and joints since, nothing to complain about, but since starting carnivore, these are rare and temporary.

 - Intestinal: whereas I had been supplementing with psyllium husk to get a consistent 30 grams of fiber a day and a daily bowel movement, I suddenly cut this out entirely.
 Now I am very regular, though less frequent, and the bloating, rumbling, and gas I always had before is pretty much gone.
-I never feel constipated – I’m never aware of my digestive track at all, really.
+I never feel constipated – I’m never aware of my digestive tract at all, really.
 It just works.
-I spend a fraction of the time I used to in the bathroom (stopped even bringing my phone in…. 🙁 ).
+I spend a fraction of the time I used to in the bathroom (I stopped even bringing my phone in…. 🙁 ).

-- Coffee: In the past I had given up coffee for stretches, but I had to taper over a few weeks because I’m very sensitive to caffeine withdrawal.
-It seemed much easier on this diet, and just took a few days.
+- Coffee: In the past, I had given up coffee for stretches, but I had to taper over a few weeks because I’m very sensitive to caffeine withdrawal.
+It seemed much easier on this diet, and it just took a few days.

-- Skin: I notice I usually don’t need deodorant now (could change as summer approaches, I’m open to friendly feedback), and I also notice my skin is generally just a little better hydrated.
+- Skin: I notice I usually don’t need deodorant now (it could change as summer approaches, I’m open to friendly feedback), and I also notice my skin is generally just a little better hydrated.
 I rarely use (or need) soap on my skin anymore.
-I have always had some chronic skin breakouts on my chest and back, dermatologists had tried to address over the years, but early on I noticed this was entirely gone.
+I have always had some chronic skin breakouts on my chest and back, which dermatologists had tried to address over the years, but early on, I noticed this was entirely gone.
 Some things happen that you aren’t expecting, and it’s a pleasant surprise.